 Tally the Votes> Take a VOTE and determine which ideas resonate most with the group.
 Voting by a show of hands will work, but you can add much more nuance and fun with these techniques:

-Stepping Forward> Finally, COMMIT to next steps.
-Before the meeting breaks up, ask your group to write down their follow-up actions:
+Stepping Forward> Finally, COMMIT to a set of next steps.
+Before the meeting breaks up, ask your group to write down follow-up actions:

-With so much good that can happen from well-facilitated gatherings, maybe we simply need to stop calling them “meetings.”
+Since so much good can come about from well-facilitated gatherings, maybe we simply need to stop calling them “meetings.”
 The Scrum methodology refers to quick meetings as “Daily Stand Ups.”
-Others have tossed out the word “meeting” and instead gather for one of these: a Huddle, Brainstorm, Ideation, Blamestorming, Breaking Bread, Brown-Bag (lunch meeting), Sprint Meetings, Diagonal Slice (meeting that includes staff from several teams), Interlock (meeting to coordinate), Lunch and Learn, Pre-Mortem, Post-Mortem, Pulse Check (quick checkin), Skull Session (another word for a brainstorm), Town Hall, Visioning, Chit Chat, Buzz Session, or GroupThink.
+Others have discarded the word “meeting” and instead gather for one of these: a Huddle, Brainstorm, Ideation, Blamestorming, Breaking Bread, Brown-Bag (lunch meeting), Sprint Meetings, Diagonal Slice (meeting that includes staff from several teams), Interlock (meeting to coordinate), Lunch and Learn, Pre-Mortem, Post-Mortem, Pulse Check (quick checkin), Skull Session (another word for a brainstorm), Town Hall, Visioning, Chit Chat, Buzz Session, or GroupThink.

-No matter what you choose to call it, make sure you have a purpose and goal, and that you take the time to make it participatory, fun, and efficient.
+No matter what you choose to call your group session, make sure it has a purpose and a goal, and also that you take the time to make it participatory, fun, and efficient.